garfbradaz/garfbradaz.github.io/_posts/2018-7-07-Arise-New-Blog.md

 author: gareth
 category: blog
 tags: [misc,jekyll]
-excerpt_separator: <!--more-->
 ---

 ## It's alive!

-I have wanted to move [my current](https://mywebanecdotes.com/) off Wordpress for sometime <!--more-->, but time has always been a factor.
+I have wanted to move [my current](https://mywebanecdotes.com/) off Wordpress for sometime, <!--more-->, but time has always been a factor.
 As a developer I find myself living within *Visual Studio Code*, so I decided to set up a blog which can:

 - Use my Visual Studio Code
 - Use my git skills